CapSkyHook/SimpleTodo/README.md

 * [x] User can **persist todo items** and retrieve them properly on app restart

 The following **optional** features are implemented:
- *Note: These features are still actively being worked on*

 * [ ] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
 * [ ] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)